kkaryl/AI6127-Deep_NLP/README.md

 # AI6127-Deep_NLP
-This repository contains source code implementation of assignments for NTU's MSAI course AI6127 on Deep Neural Networks for Natural Language Processing.
+This repository contains source code implementation of assignments for NTU's MSAI'19 Sem2 course AI6127 on Deep Neural Networks for Natural Language Processing.